soerlemans/gobind/README.md

 ```

 ## Usage
-First you need to compile a
+First you need to compile a shared library that uses the gobind library:
 ```cpp
 // STL Includes:
 #include <iostream>